sustainers-network/blossm/README.md

 # The Sustainer's Network
-## An implementation of the Blossm Core network
+## An implementation of the Blossm base layer

 ## TODOs